 The banners serve as a reminder that September and October are the height of harbor seal pupping season in South Puget Sound - and that it is not uncommon to encounter a resting pup on the beach.

-The 10 banners are the culmination of a Seal Sitters’ educational outreach project that included the installation of informational signage about seals and seal pups in locations across West Seattle.
+The 10 banners are the culmination of a Seal Sitters’ educational outreach project that included the installation of informational signage about seals and seal pups in locations across West Seattle in 2010 and 2011.
 NOAA has extended that beach signage across the region.
-Read more here
+Read more here.

 Huge thanks to Seattle Parks for hanging the banners and helping to make this project possible.
 And thanks to volunteers David and Larry for coordinating the installation.